gabrielab6582/apcsa-freedom-project/entries/entry04.md

 ### The EV3 band is finally ready to become reality.
 <p>With a planned outline for the band and being familiar with the materials and the software, I began constructing the the structure for the guitar. </p>
-#### The structure of the guitar servers to be the “hands” that play the guitar.
-When building the structure there are a few aspects and details the must be considered:
+<h3>The structure of the guitar servers to be the “hands” that play the guitar.
+When building the structure there are a few aspects and details the must be considered:</h3>

 <li>The structure must be stable:</li>
 <ul>The structure cannot be loose and move around when the motors are operating.
 With repeated shaking of the structure, there is a possibility of falling apart. </ul>